 Founded in late 2008, the mission of The Critical Flame is simple: to encourage intelligent public discussion about literature and culture through long-form literary and critical essays as well as conversations and translated nonfiction.
 Read our complete submissions guidelines.

 Daniel Evans Pritchard, Editor-in-Chief, is the founding editor and publisher of The Critical Flame.
 A poet, translator, and essayist, his work has been published by Harvard Review, Missouri Review, Los Angeles Review of Books, Slush Pile, Prodigal, The Buenos Aires Review, The Quarterly Conversation, Rain Taxi, and elsewhere.
-He serves on the board of Salamander and as an advisor for AGNI.
+Find out more about Daniel at his website.

 Alison Lanier, Associate Editor, is a Boston-based writer and graduate of Wellesley College.
 Her fiction, reviews, articles, and essays have appeared in Counterpoint Magazine and The Wellesley Review, where she also served as editor.

 Nora Delaney, Contributing Editor, is a poet, translator, and critic.
 She holds a PhD from the Editorial Institute of Boston University.
 Her writing can be found in Literary Imagination, Two Lines Online, Absinthe: New European Writing, Subtropics, Pusteblume, Little Star, Fulcrum, The Arts Fuse, and elsewhere.